Aqua CLI

 --sk

-allows you to provide your secret key (sk) in base64--addr
+allows you to provide your secret key (sk) in base64

 command enumerates you the respective network multiaddresses of available Fluence nodes.